CSCI-442-Mines/project-3-starter/README.md

 `input_chars_size` variable.
 The input file is simply a text file that contains nothing but the 26 lower case letters (i.e., a-z).
 There are no white spaces, line breaks, return characters or other characters.
-While you don\'t need to parse the input file, you need to know the format so that you can prepare your own test inputs.
+While you don't need to parse the input file, you need to know the format so that you can prepare your own test inputs.
 Example input:

 - Input file content: `aaeeoooooeee`